Battlepillars/Wro/README.md

 For the **Open Challenge**, the robot can be placed in **four possible positions**, which allow it to identify the required **driving path**.
 These positions result from the combination of **two starting sections** and **two travel directions**.

 In the **Obstacle Challenge**, **two starting positions** are possible.
 Here, the robot also uses the **LiDAR** to determine its **position** and the corresponding **direction of travel**.

+For API-level details, see Code for all components → LiDAR → [Position detection and localization](#position-detection-and-localization).

 <div align="center">
     <a href="img/flowdiagrammstart.jpeg" target="_blank">